briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

     2. _(2)_ Has an indoor sales floor area of not less than twenty-two thousand square feet;

-    3. _(3)_ Hosts a farmer’s market on each Saturday from April through December.
+    3. _(3)_ Hosts a farmer's market on each Saturday from April through December.
     (ORC 4301.62)

 8. _(h)_

-    1. _(1)_ As used in this section, “alcoholic beverage” has the same meaning as in Ohio R.C.
+    1. _(1)_ As used in this section, "alcoholic beverage" has the same meaning as in Ohio R.C.
 4303.185.

     2. _(2)_ An alcoholic beverage in a closed container being transported under